007HarshChaudhary/code-21072021-HarshaChaudhary/README.md

 ---

 #### APIs
-1. `http://localhost:8080/patientdata/:pageNo` where pageno >= 1.
+1. GET `http://localhost:8080/patientdata/:pageNo` where pageno >= 1.
 It will fetch patient's data with 100 entries per page.
-2. `http://localhost:8080/totalOverWeight`.
+2. GET `http://localhost:8080/totalOverWeight`.
 It will fetch total number of over weight people.